Anna-Bieber/autophagy-tomo-analysis/README.md

 ### Folders
 * **utilities**: collection of all custom functions used in this project.
-* **notebooks**: Jupyter notebooks showcasing the use of the custom functions in analyzing autophagosomes, phagophores and phagophore rims.
+* **notebooks**: Jupyter notebooks showcasing the use of the custom functions in analyzing autophagosomes, phagophores and phagophore rims, wrapped autophagic bodies and membrane peaks at phagophore-vacuole contact sites.
 * **example_data**: Example segmentation data of autophagic structures from tomograms of nitrogen-starved yeast cells, used as input in the notebooks.